Solutions / Liberty

 - Stefan Molyneux

 At this point in history, to seriously consider a civilization free of involuntary government must be similar to what imagining a round earth was a thousand years ago.
-But there is a profound legacy of amazing thinkers who are pioneering what a society could look like based on absolute non-violation.I have particularly learned from the writings of Lysander Spooner, Carl Menger, Ludwig Von Mises, Murray Rothbard, Henry Hazlitt, Hans Hoppe, Lew Rockwell, David Boaz, Stefan Molyneux and especially my own son and one of my most influential teachers, Trevor Gamble, and his new book The Secrets to Non-violent Prosperity: The Principles of Liberty.
+But there is a profound legacy of amazing thinkers who are pioneering what a society could look like based on absolute non-violation.I have particularly learned from the writings of Lysander Spooner, Carl Menger, Ludwig Von Mises, Murray Rothbard, Henry Hazlitt, Hans Hoppe, Lew Rockwell, David Boaz, Stefan Molyneux and especially my own son and one of my most influential teachers, Trevor Gamble, and his new book The Secrets to Non-violent Prosperity: The Principles of Liberty (paid link).
 Check him out in the Pioneers section.

 It’s been said that, “Democracy is two wolves and a lamb deciding what’s for dinner – and Liberty is a well-armed lamb contesting the vote.”